idio-lang/DIPS/idio-source/implementing-idio/idio-allocator.rst

 However, you can see that any bucket allocation is going to waste increasingly large amounts of memory as any 2\ :sup:`n` request by you is going to go into a 2\ :sup:`n+1` bucket.
-Although there are some potential positives if you :manpage:`realloc(3)` and keep within the 2\ :sup:`n` (minus overheads) limits as the code only need tweak the allocated size field.
+Although there are some potential positives, for example, if you :manpage:`realloc(3)` and keep within the 2\ :sup:`n` (minus overheads) limits, the code only need tweak the allocated size field.

 The buckets have to live somewhere and so they are tacked onto a chain.
 We need a chain per bucket size and so there's a